mole3421278/Benzaiboten-spot-trading-bot/README.md

 DON'T CONSIDER WHAT IT IS WRITTEN BELOW

-# <p align="center">DAIBOTUTEN<br>(a futures trading optimizer bot)</p>
+# <p align="center">BENZAIBOTEN<br>(a crypto trading optimizer bot)</p>
-A bot to automatize the futures trading on Binance
+A bot to automatize the crypto trading on Binance
-# Warning: The bot DOESN'T guarantee ALWAYS a profit and in case of market crash you can lose ALL your funds
-# How does it work?
+# Warning: Do your own research to decide on which cryptocurrencies the bot should do trading (blacklist the other cryptocurrencies)
 The bot finds the best cryptocurrencies to buy at each moment to resell them later.

 It uses an algorithm powered by AI to buy where an human would buy and at the same time trying to not stay with too much opened positions, so with it you don't have to worry about buying during the best moments.